Trump 'Coffee Boy' George Papadopoulos Helped Prof Who Knew Of Hacked Emails Get Away From FBI, Mueller Says

 — Jesmond Saliba (@SalibaJes) August 18, 2018

-The prosecutors, calling Mifsud a “peculiar subject,” said that they have tried to track down Mifsud but been unable to find any trace of him.
-When they tried to contact at him at his last known address in Rome, they said, no one was present, his name was not on the doorbell and neighbors said that they had never seen him.
+The prosecutors, calling Mifsud a “peculiar subject,” said that they have tried to track him down, but have been unable to find any trace of him.
+When they tried to contact at him at his last known address in Rome, they said no one was present, his name was not on the doorbell, and neighbors said that they had never seen him.

 In the sentencing memorandum, Mueller said that the lies told by Papadopoulos were so damaging to the Russia investigation that the former Trump adviser once dismissed by a top Trump aide as a “coffee boy,” as Inquisitr reported, should spend up to six months in a federal penitentiary.